LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 ### Is the information stored on Report Builder encrypted?

-**A:** The same security measures applied to all other LivePerson products and servers also apply to Report Builder, including encryption.
+The same security measures applied to all other LivePerson products and servers also apply to Report Builder, including encryption.

 ## Performance